 The beauty of free market competition is the basis for success of the proposed 20% import tariff on Mexican goods.
 Let’s put aside any political views and look strictly at the economic effect of the proposal.

-If Mexico has a monopoly on a given product, then the 20% tariff would necessarily be paid by the U.S. consumer because there was no other place to get the product.
+If Mexico has a monopoly on a given product, then the 20% tariff would necessarily be paid by the U.S. customer because there was no other place to get the product.
 That might be the case with blue agave tequila, but not with tomatoes or pineapples or mangoes or limes.

 If tomatoes are selling for $1.00 per pound in Chicago in the middle of winter, then the economics dictate what the price paid to the grower will be.
 Let’s say in this example that the retailer gets 40 cents, transportation costs 6 cents, the packing shed gets 4 cents and the Florida grower gets the remaining 50 cents.